mdvanes/polygram/BLOG.md

         })
 ```

+Before I started with this experiment, I thought this might be a problem, but now almost all script has been extracted to
+separate TypeScript files anyway, so this works quite well.

+It is still required to run `polymer lint` manually.
+As far as I know there is no integration for Webpack yet.

 # App vs Element
-One thing to do Typescript for polymer app, other thing for reusable poly component.
+One thing to do Typescript for polymer app, other thing for reusable polymer component.
 The current solution will generate a compiled app, but does not allow importing (check?) and how about lazy loading?
+Current compilation is one huge blob.